Serd

 The benchmarks below compare serdi

-, and riot
+, rapper, and riot re-serialising

-is the fastest by a wide margin, and the only one that uses a constant amount of memory (a single page) for all input sizes.
+the fastest by a wide margin, and the only one that uses a constant amount of